 INTRODUCTION TO STATE OF SARAWAK (MALAYSIA)

 The 3 countries sharing Borneo island are multi-cultural and have several large ethnic groups.
-The diverse communities practice different religions, cultures and traditions, and speak their own languages (which often comprise several dialects).
-Bahasa Malaysia is the national language in both Sarawak and Sabah, but English is widely spoken.
+The diverse communities practice different religions, cultures and traditions.
+They speak their own languages and often comprise several dialects.
+Bahasa Malaysia is the national language in both Sarawak and Sabah and English is widely spoken.
 In Sarawak, there are 25 ethnic communities, making up a population of 1.8 million.
-The majority of the population reside in a few large urban centres, but a significant percentage still live in longhouses and villages in the interior.
+The majority of the population reside in a few large urban centres.
+However a significant percentage still live in longhouses and villages in the interior.